-18.110.190 - Screening site se ervices A. REQUIREMENT: Complies Conflicts N/A Show the location of all mechanical equipment and utility vaults on both site and landscape plans early in the design process.
+18.1 18.110.190 - Screening site services A. R EQUIR REMENT: Show the location of all mechanical equipment and utility vaults on Com plies ☑ Conflicts N/A ☑ both site and landscape plans early in the design process.
 Provide visual screening so that mechanical equipment and utility vaults are not visible from adjacent public rights-of-way, or adjacent dwelling units.
-Screen roof-top mechanical and communications equipment on all sides. nent and utility vaults on the least visible side of the building and/or site. with vertical plants such as trees, shrubs or ornamental grasses.

-Staff Analysis: Screening of site services is typically reviewed at the Detailed Design Review board meeting.
-Plans provided indicate that to the greatest extent possible site services will be located off the woonerf rather than along street frontages.
+Screen roof-top mechanical and communications equipment on all sides.
+B. G B. GUIDELINES: Locate mechanical equipment and utility vaults on the least visible side of the building and/or site.
+Screen at-grade locations with vertical plants such as trees, shrubs or ornamental grasses.
+Screen or paint wall mounted mechanical equipment to match the building. - • te services is typically reviewed at the Detailed Design Review board the greatest extent possible site services will be located off the woonerf rather than along street frontages.